Rofernweh/UDPpl/README.md

 Here I learn how to use see cin, cout, and variables, where we start developing little programs to strengthen our logical thinking.

 Third class (3.x)
-Here we just do exercises
+Here we just do exercises.

 Fourth class (4.x)
 Here we learn flow control, and how to use if, else and else if.